bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 ### Literals

-##### Conceptual Literals
+#### Conceptual Literals
-There are three types of value literals; the mostly used conceptual value literals for simple values as scalars, characters and user defined units and
+There are three types of value literals; the mostly used conceptual value literals for simple values as scalars, characters and user defined units:
-dimensions:

 		Int scalar = '42
 		Float real = '-0.42